The uniformization of the moduli space of principally polarized abelian 6-folds: Positivity properties of the Hurwitz space of -covers

-In Table \ref{tab:conj-classes} we give the list of partitions of $27$ appearing as products of reflections in $W(E_6)$ (using GAP notation for the conjugacy classes).
-For future use, we also record the invariants $\frac{1}{\mu}$, for each $\mu\in \mathcal{P}_i$.
+In Table \ref{tab:conj-classes} we give the list of partitions of $27$ appearing as products of reflections in $W(E_6)$ (using the GAP notation for the conjugacy classes).
+For future use, we also record the invariants $\frac{1}{\mu}$, for each partition $\mu$.
+If one partition from this list appears in $\mathcal{P}_i$, it will appear in $\mathcal{P}_{i+2j}$, for all $i+2j\leq 12$.

 15pt

 {\Small

 }